Mekhlabhishek/Test1/book/chapter-01.md

 ```

 Let's install dependencies for selenium by executing the following command.
-This will install the following:
+This will install "selenium-server", "chrome webdriver" for chrome browser and "geckodriver" for Firefox.
-1. `selenium-server`
-2. `chromewebdriver`, for Chrome
-3. `geckodriver`, for firefox

 ```
 selenium-standalone install --version=3.4.0
 ```

 Verify that you installed the selenium correctly by executing the following command.